-We also can use donated fence materials, either new or gently used.
-We get bulk discounts on materials, so usually our supplies are purchased for much less than retail costs.
+Money, of course!
+We also can use donated fence materials, either new or gently used in excellent condition.
+We get small bulk discounts on materials, so usually our supplies are purchased for less than retail costs.
 Here are some of the supplies we regularly buy and use in our fences:

 - Welded wire fencing